fastmcp-me/puppeteer-vision-mcp/README.md

 - `@mozilla/readability` & `jsdom`: For extracting main content
 - `turndown`: For converting HTML to Markdown
 - `sanitize-html`: For cleaning HTML content
-- `openai`: For AI-driven interactions with webpages
+- `openai`: For AI-driven interactions with webpages (compatible with various providers)
 - `express`: For handling HTTP requests
 - `zod`: For parameter validation